xavier-kong/manga-tracker/README.md

 # Manga Tracker

-A MERN (MongoDB, Express, Reactjs, Nodejs) stack project I created to track my manga reading.
+A  project I created to track my manga reading.
 I was using a spreadsheet as my tracker solution at first but a few problems became apparent:
 * Slow start time
 * Repetive tasks